joshmoody24/joshmoody.org/src/content/blog/data-science-variable-naming-problem.md

     return self.unifyheads(attention_output)
 ```

 Does it make the code a bit longer?
 Sure, but it's much easier on the brain.
 Could this be taken too far?
 Absolutely.
 At some point *really long* variable names do more harm than good.
 But anything is better than single-letter variable names.
-Even just one or two extra letters can make a big difference.
+Just one or two extra letters can make a big difference.

 Why don't data scientists do this already?
-I suspect the reason is because data scientists view themselves as being much closer to mathematicians than software engineers.
+I suspect the reason is because they view themselves as next-door neighbors to mathematicians.

 ![A spectrum with software engineering on the left and mathematics on the right.
 Data science is much closer to mathematics](/data-sci-spectrum-false.webp)

-But I think they are actually closer to the middle of the spectrum.
+But I think data science is closer to the middle mathematics/programming spectrum.

 ![A spectrum with software engineering on the left and mathematics on the right.
 Data science is in the center](/data-sci-spectrum-true.webp)